-TRESP commits for proactive disclosure and sharing of information with the key stakeholders, including the beneficiaries and communities.
-The project will operationalise this engagement strategy focusing on effective and efficient usage of consultations, social, print and electronic media, information displays, posters, wall writings, trainings / workshops and adoption of any other method suiting local context, logistics, human and financial resources.
+TRESP commits to proactive disclosure and sharing of information with the key stakeholders, including the beneficiaries and communities.
+The project will operationalise this engagement strategy focusing on effective and efficient usage of consultations, social, print, and electronic media, information displays, posters, wall writings, trainings / workshops and adoption of any other method suiting local context, logistics, human and financial resources.

-The projects will report at least annually to stakeholders, but often will report more frequently during particularly active periods of specific project components, when the public may experience more impacts or when phases are changing, especially component 1 & 2.
+The project will report at least annually to stakeholders, but often will report more frequently during particularly active periods of specific project components, when the public may experience more impacts or when phases are changing, especially component 1 & 2.
 The site-specific displays and notices shall have the basic information of the works, details of grievance procedures as well as grievance helplines.

-All key documents, especially those related to E&S risk management are to be accessible to public through publications and disclosure on departmental/project website, translated into local languages (Bengali, Kokborok)1.
-Information that will be shared will include among many other things, project background, it's the theory of change and the summarized details of each project component and subcomponents.
-The projects periodic progress including expenditure, grievance redressal etc. will also be shared.
-Some of the documents (but not limited to) a.
-Project Implementation Plan, b.
-ESMF with all its sub-plans, c.
-Procurement Manual, d.
-Finance Manual, e.
-Financial Progress Report, f.
-GRM status, g. audit reports, h.
-Results framework, etc.
+All key documents, especially those related to E&S risk management will be made accessible to public through publications and disclosure on departmental/project website, translated into local languages (Bengali, Kokborok)1.
+Some of the key documents disclosed will be Project Implementation Plan, ESMF with all its sub-plans, Procurement Manual, Finance Manual, Progress Report, GRM status, and audit reports.